 This ioctl() causes the ATM Signalling software to initiate an ATM UNI SETUP request message for creation of both a forward and a backward channel.
+To maximize throughput, set the size for the forward VC's user protocol data units (CSPDUs) to MAX_CS_PDU.
 When the remote endpoint accepts the connection request, the driver wakes the caller up and returns the negotiated traffic contract, which can be different (smaller) than what was specified in the call.
 Once open, the SVC is accessed by read()s from and write()s to the specified file descriptor.
-The file descriptor opened for the ATM device (fd_atm) should be readable and writable.1 where fd_atm is a read-write file descriptor for the desired ATM hardware and setup is an atm_setup_t structure.
+The file descriptor opened for the ATM device (fd_atm) should be readable and writable.1 ioctl (fd_atm, ATMIOC_SETUP, &setup);